rei/rei-cedar-docs/docs/patterns/forms/README.md

 ## Overview

-Forms are the primary way that users interact with a website or application.
-Consistent application of form design patterns across an online experience improves the overall usability of user interactions, and helps create a familiar interface for users to more easily accomplish their tasks.
+Forms are the primary means of communication between users and a website or application.
+Consistent implementation of form patterns improves overall usability by creating a familiar interactions across digital experiences.

 Forms allow users to:
-- Register for / log into an account
+- Sign up or sign in to an account
-- Make selections
+- Manage thier preferences
-- Purchase a product
+- Select a product or adventure to purchase
-- Enter information
+- Enter personal information
 - Provide feedback

-Cedar provides components for the main HTML input elements: [CdrInput](../../components/input/), [CdrSelect](../../components/selects/), [CdrCheckbox](../../components/checkboxes/), [CdrRadio](../../components/radio/).
-Input groups that contain logically related form inputs or groups of CdrRadio or CdrCheckbox elements can be constructed using [CdrFormGroup](../../components/form-group/).
+Cedar provides components for the basic HTML input elements: [CdrInput](../../components/input/), [CdrSelect](../../components/selects/), [CdrCheckbox](../../components/checkboxes/), and [CdrRadio](../../components/radio/).
+Input groups that contain logically related form inputs or groups of radio or checkbox elements can be constructed using [CdrFormGroup](../../components/form-group/).
 These Cedar components provide built in labels, controls, and error state logic.
 Form controls can be constructed using the [CdrButton](../../components/buttons) or [CdrLink](../../components/links) components.
 Other components may be used to further enhance forms.

 ## Guidelines

 - Ensure the entire field, including validation messaging, is in-view and unobstructed when a field is selected
-- Each Cedar component may have specific accessibility or usage guidelines, it is recommended to check the documentation for any components you are using
+- As each Cedar component may have specific accessibility or usage guidelines, it is recommended to check the documentation for any components you are using
 - The CdrInput component sets some default attributes to help ensure a consistent experience, see the [CdrInput documentation](../../components/input#default-input-attrs) for more information

-## Examples of common input patterns
+## Examples

 ### Email